Large-group awareness training: LGATs and the anti-cult movement

 Singer sued the APA, and lost on June 17, 1994.

-Despite the APA rejection of her report, Singer remained in good standing in the psychological research community.
-Singer reworked much of the report material into the book Cults in Our Midst (1995, second edition: 2003), which she co-authored with Janja Lalich.
+Despite the APA rejection of her task-force's report, Singer remained in good standing among psychology researchers.
+Singer reworked much of the DIMPAC report material into the book Cults in Our Midst (1995, second edition: 2003), which she co-authored with Janja Lalich.

-Singer and Lalich stated that "large group awareness trainings" tend to last at least four days and usually five.
-Their book mentions Erhard Seminars Training and its derivatives, such as the Landmark Forum, Lifespring, Actualizations, MSIA/Insight and PSI Seminars.
+Singer and Lalich state that "large group awareness trainings" tend to last at least four days and usually five.

+Their book mentions Erhard Seminars Training ("est") and similar undertakings, such as the Landmark Forum, Lifespring, Actualizations, MSIA/Insight and PSI Seminars.

-In her book, Singer differentiated between the usage of the terms cult and Large Group Awareness Training, while pointing out some commonalities.
+In Cults in our Midst, Singer differentiated between the usage of the terms cult and Large Group Awareness Training, while pointing out some commonalities.

 Elsewhere she groups the two phenomena together, in that they both use a shared set of thought-reform techniques.